-I get asked a lot of questions about estate administration and probate so I created a list for you of these common questions with answers about probate and estate administration that I often run into when advising my clients.
-I hope they are a helpful tool for you.
+As an estate attorney, I’m asked a lot of questions about estate administration and probate.
+As a result, I decided to create a list of the most frequently asked questions (with answers) about probate and estate administration when advising my clients.
+I hope this is helpful to you.
 Of course, if you have a different question or need to meet with me, you can contact me toll-free at (855) 376-5291 or email me at email@example.com.
 I’m always glad to discuss your questions in person, video conference or by phone.

 FAQ’s about Probate and Estate Administration in New Jersey